Quazi Rosy: Early life

 Rosy was born on 1 January 1949 in Satkhira District of the then East Pakistan.
 Her father was Quazi Shahidul Islam.
-She obtained her Bachelor and master's degree in Bangla Literature from the University of Dhaka.
+She obtained her bachelor's and master's degrees in Bangla literature from the University of Dhaka.

 Career

-Rosy started her career by joining in the government service and retired as an Officer from Press Information Department in 2007.
-She was elected to parliament from reserved seats (Seat no. 41) for women after the 10th Bangladeshi parliamentary election held on 5 January 2014.
+Rosy started her career by joining in the government service and retired as an officer from the Press Information Department in 2007.
+She was elected to parliament from a reserved seat (number 41) for women after the 10th Bangladeshi parliamentary election held on 5 January 2014.
 She received Bangla Academy Literary Award in the year 2018 for her contribution in poetry and Ekushey Padak in 2021 for her contribution to language and literature.

 Personal life and death

-In 2013, Rosy testified as the 4th witness against the convicted war criminal and former Jamaat leader Abdul Quader Molla standing trial for charges of crimes against humanity at International Crimes Tribunal.
+In 2013, Rosy testified against the convicted war criminal and former Jamaat leader Abdul Quader Molla standing trial at the International Crimes Tribunal on charges of crimes against humanity.

 After testing positive for COVID-19, on 30 January 2022, Rosy was admitted to Square Hospital.
 After suffering a stroke, she died on 20 February 2022, at the age of 73.